Agriculture

 Stage 4 — Arrival and onboarding

-When your worker arrives, a few practical steps happen quickly: PPS number registration at a local Intreo office, IRP registration with ISD within 90 days of arrival, and bank account setup.
+When your worker arrives, a few practical steps happen quickly: PPS number registration at a PPS Number Allocation Centre, IRP registration with ISD within 90 days of arrival, and bank account setup.
 We support workers through all of this.
-Most of it is done within the first week if appointments are booked in advance.
+Book the appointments in advance, and chase the PPS number first — until it reaches your payroll the worker is on full emergency tax, and even then they stay on it until they register the job with Revenue themselves.

 The 50/50 rule — what it means for farms

-At the time of permit application, at least 50% of your total workforce must be EEA nationals.
+At the time of permit application, at least 50% of your total workforce must be EEA, Swiss or UK citizens.
 For most farms this isn't a barrier — if you employ five or more people and are placing one or two overseas workers, you're well inside the threshold.

 If you're unsure whether your workforce ratio clears the threshold, we check this on your first call before anything else.